schrodlm/cryptography/README.md

-# cryptography
+# Cryptography Playground

-Trying out cryptography and its components, mostly in C/C++.
+This repository contains sample code for various cryptography operations such as hashing and block cipher encryption and decryption using OpenSSL and C/C++.